algobulls/algobulls_help_site/docs/index.md

 To visit the broker details page, <a href="https://app.algobulls.com/broking">click here</a>.

-## 7. Add money in Algobulls walltet:
+## 7. Add money in Algobulls Plans and Wallet:

-After adding your broker with AlgoBulls, you can then <a href="https://app.algobulls.com/wallet?defaultCategory=backtesting%26PaperTrading">add money in the AlgoBulls account</a> and subscribe to a package of your choice from the Plans & Wallets section in the sidebar navigation
+After adding your broker with AlgoBulls, you can then <a href="https://app.algobulls.com/wallet?defaultCategory=backtesting%26PaperTrading">add money in the AlgoBulls account</a> and subscribe to a package of your choice from the Plans & Wallet section in the sidebar navigation

-**Step 1:** In the plans & wallets section, enter the amount and click on + Add Money
+**Step 1:** In the plans & wallet section, enter the amount and click on + Add Money

 ![HomePage](member/imgs/add_money.png)